awslabs/aws-sdk-swift/reference/0.x/AWSWisdom/WisdomClientProtocol.md

 func searchSessions(input: SearchSessionsInput, completion: @escaping (ClientRuntime.SdkResult<SearchSessionsOutputResponse, SearchSessionsOutputError>) -> Void)
 ```

-### startContentUpload(input:​completion:​)
+### startContentUpload(input:completion:)

 Get a URL to upload content to a knowledge base.
-To upload content, first make a PUT
-request to the returned URL with your file, making sure to include the required headers.
-Then
-use <a href="https:​//docs.aws.amazon.com/wisdom/latest/APIReference/API_CreateContent.html">CreateContent to finalize the content creation process or <a href="https:​//docs.aws.amazon.com/wisdom/latest/APIReference/API_UpdateContent.html">UpdateContent to modify an existing resource.
-You can only upload content to a
-knowledge base of type CUSTOM.
+To upload content, first make a PUT request to the returned URL with your file, making sure to include the required headers.
+Then use [CreateContent](https://docs.aws.amazon.com/wisdom/latest/APIReference/API_CreateContent.html) to finalize the content creation process or [UpdateContent](https://docs.aws.amazon.com/wisdom/latest/APIReference/API_UpdateContent.html) to modify an existing resource.
+You can only upload content to a knowledge base of type CUSTOM.

 ``` swift
 func startContentUpload(input: StartContentUploadInput, completion: @escaping (ClientRuntime.SdkResult<StartContentUploadOutputResponse, StartContentUploadOutputError>) -> Void)
 ```

-### tagResource(input:​completion:​)
+### tagResource(input:completion:)

 Adds the specified tags to the specified resource.